2nd Oct 2024

 Surgical and nonsurgical treatments for droopy eyelids in Harley street, London

 Although surgery may be required to treat sagging eyelids, there are nonsurgical options available.
+One of the primary goals of these treatments is to remove excess skin, which can significantly improve the appearance and function of the eyelids.
 Ptosis nonsurgical treatments include:

 • Thermage FLX a radio frequency treatment can reduce the drooping lid.
 The treatment lasts approximately 18 months.